Alarm Sounds In Indiana Amid Spike In COVID-19 Cases And Hospitalizations, Serious ICU Bed Shortage

 CHICAGO (CBS) — A dire warning has been issued about COVID-19 in Northwest Indiana.

 Statewide in Indiana, 7,967 positive COVID-19 cases have been reported since Tuesday.
-That is the most in Indiana since December of last year.READ MORE: Family Runs To Lurie Children's Hospital For Help After Being Carjacked In Streeterville
+That is the most in Indiana since December of last year.READ MORE: 1 Police Officer Dead, Second Officer In Critical Condition After Hotel Shooting In Kankakee County

 According to the new data, Lake County, Indiana is seeing a report of 593 daily cases, compared to 588 in 2020.